shanitang/zendesk_conditional_dropdown/README.md

 # Conditional Dropdown app

-This app allows users to control the Customer dropdown list through the Partner dropdown list.
+This app allows users to control one dropdown list through the other dropdown list.

 ### Required setup for the app:

-- Customer field is tagged with the partner they belong to
+E.g. "Customer" field is tagged with the "Partner" they belong to

-E.g.

-Partner:
+"Partner" drop-down field setting:

 * Title:	Partner1
 * Tag:	partner1

-Customer:
+"Customer" drop-down field setting:

 * Title:	Customer1
 * Tag:	partner1_customer1

 ### Settings required for the app:

-* The ID of the Partner field
+* The ID of the "Partner" field
-* The ID of Customer field
+* The ID of "Customer" field

 Please submit bug reports to [Zendesk](https://support.zendesk.com/requests/new).
 Pull requests are welcome.